 21. Who Wants to Live Forever (May), A Kind of Magic, 1986

 Written to accompany the Highlander storyline (apparently, it was sketched out in Brian’s head within twenty minutes after seeing rushes of the film), the emotional power of the song was of course later given added poignancy with the news of Freddie’s health.

-On the Magic Tour, Freddie spoke at (relative) length to the crowd about rumours of the band splitting up before introducing the song (allowing time for Brian’s keyboard to be set up on stage).
+On the Magic Tour, Freddie spoke at (relative) length to the crowd about rumours of the band splitting up, before introducing the song (thus allowing time for Brian’s keyboard to be set up on stage).
 At Wembley (12 July), he said: “So forget those rumours.
 We’re going to stay together until we fucking well die, I’m sure.”

 A somewhat rare example of where orchestra and rock band complement each other and combine with great dramatic effect.
 Good use, too, of two vocalists — Brian’s initial voice is vulnerable and naked whereas Freddie soars.
 Best moment: the power chords and Roger’s drums (presumably) at 2:50.